-The Lodge Hotel is Putney’s leading hotel.
+Searching for hotels in Putney?
+The Lodge Hotel is one of the leading East Putney hotels.
 Situated a short walk from the River Thames, East Putney underground station, and Putney’s most popular shops, bars and restaurants makes it the ideal base to discover our fantastic corner of south west London.

 Our 73 rooms, incorporating two impressive victorian mansions and award winning extension are set within a peaceful residential tree lined area of Putney, within the East Putney conservation area.

 East Putney station in zone 2 is a two minute walk, and whisks passengers east to Fulham, Earls Court, Chelsea, or Wimbledon to the west.
 One can be in Knightsbridge or Mayfair within 20 minutes.
 The district line also links at Earls Court to the Piccadilly line which runs to Heathrow Airport.
 Guests coming from Heathrow can take the Heathrow Express to Paddington, change to the Direct line and be at The Lodge within 60 minutes door to door.

 Putney also has a mainline train station which runs to Twickenham and Surrey to the west, or London Waterloo in 15 minutes.
 There are plenty of bus routes into central London, as well as the commuter River boat services for those wanting a more scenic route.
 Our team can advise appropriate travel options but sitting on top of a red double decker London bus and taking in the sights is highly recommended to see London life.

 Putney High Street is full of shops, with side streets stocked with interesting London pubs.
 The Putney embankment is famed for it’s rowing clubs and the start of the Oxford vs Cambridge Varsity Boat race, the world’s oldest running sporting event.
 The Boat race weekend brings serious festivities to Putney – beware!
 Other rowing events such as the head of the river races are also hosted in Putney.